brightspot/react-examples/graphql-schema-versioning/README.md

 npx graphql-inspector diff ./schemas/codegenSchema.graphql ./schemas/newSchema.graphql
 ```

-The graphql-inspector runs and displays the number of changes that were made.
+The graphql-inspector runs and displays the number of changes.
 If there are no breaking changes, it returns a 'success' message.
 If there are breaking changes, it returns an ERROR message that serves as a warning that the front end needs to be updated to address these changes or the schema needs to be updated to restore and deprecate the field.

 ```sh
 Detected the following changes (4) between schemas: